bidulgi69/spider/README.md

 # Code Output

-.Csv will downloaded in directory python script located at
+.Csv will downloaded in your directory where python script located in.

 Used as python cralwer study (No commercial use.)